Welcome to the ROSA website.

 Generate direct employment change through research, changes in business and service delivery models, plus broader economic development opportunities generated by positive ageing; and

-Establish a ‘Living Laboratory’, which will provide a resource for trialling new and emerging ideas.
+Establish a ‘Living Laboratory’, which will provide a resource for trialing new and emerging ideas.

 The ROSA’s framework adheres, where appropriate, to the 41 operating principles for clinical quality registries recommended by the Framework for Australian clinical quality registries.
 In summary, these principles define the need for a clinical quality registry to have a clear purpose and employ a methodologically sound design, appropriate data collection methods and approach, clearly specified data elements, risk adjustment capabilities, appropriate data quality monitoring, established organisation and governance, data custodianship agreements, appropriate ethics considerations, and clear output and publication plans.